Is Chinese a hard language to learn?

 The complexity is not just in books or speakers.
 There is a wide variety, even if you listen to music or podcasts and watch dramas, TV series, or movies to learn Chinese.

 Let’s face it.
-Most learners have a hard time pronouncing the Chinese language.
+Most learners struggle to pronounce Chinese.
 For English or non-Chinese speakers, you will hear many different sounds.

 Chinese is a tonal language.
-As an effect, it adds an extra layer of difficulty.
+As a result, it adds an extra layer of difficulty.
 There are five distinct tones, including the neutral one.
 This makes learning Chinese a daunting task for most learners.

 Tonal languages can be challenging for those unfamiliar with them.
 This is also why most people find it the most difficult part of the Chinese language.